Blahah/blahah.github.io/_posts/2016-01-11-starting-to-sprint-with-slidewinder.md

 {% include JB/setup %}

-I've been fairly quiet here since starting my Mozilla Science Fellowship in October last year.
+I've been fairly quiet since starting my Mozilla Science Fellowship in October last year.
 But behind the scenes, the other fellows and I have been furiously planning our projects.

 My original plan was to spend my fellowship doing a single large project, creating an open science course at my university.
 But things have evolved in two main ways: